Mike Tindall (footballer)

 Michael Chadwick Tindall (5 April 1941 – 10 August 2020) was an English professional footballer who was born in Birmingham and is best known for his career with Aston Villa.
 His playing position was wing-half.

 Club career

 After Villa, he moved to Walsall briefly before dropping into the non-League to play for Tamworth.
 He also played in the United States for the New York Americans.
+In November 1964, Tindall broke his leg while playing for Aston Villa against Tottenham Hotspur at White Hart Lane.

 International career

 Tindall played for the England youth team but never represented the senior side.

 Later life and death

-Tindall died in August 2020 following a battle with dementia.
+Tindall died in August 2020 after suffering from dementia.